Guidelines for decision making

 Anti-harassment and discrimination

-NAB has zero-tolerance for sexual harassment and works to fulfil our duty to prevent sexual harassment and discrimination.
-In response to the Respect@Work legislative changes, a detailed gap analysis has been completed using the Australian Human Rights Commission’s Good Practice Indicators Framework to ensure NAB has clear outcomes and measures on leadership, culture, training, risk management, support, reporting, monitoring and evaluation.
+NAB maintains a zero-tolerance approach to all forms of discrimination, harassment, including sexual harassment, sex- based discrimination and workplace bullying.
+We strive to fulfil our responsibility to both respond to and prevent harassment of any kind.
+Following the Respect@Work legislative updates, NAB completed an extensive gap analysis using the Australian Human Rights Commission’s Good Practice Indicators Framework which forms the basis of its prevention and response plan.
+We have clear outcomes and measures in leadership, culture, training, risk management, support, reporting, monitoring, and evaluation.

 • Valuing our customers for who they are